Is Overtraining a Myth? (Real Life Examples)

 It is widely believed that Tom Platz had the greatest legs in bodybuilding history, resembling tree trunks.

-Coincidentally he is reported to have leg workouts, which consisted of 3-4 hours of squats (3).
+Coincidentally, he is reported to have had leg workouts, which consisted of 3–4 hours of squats (3).

-His training philosophy of high volume/maximizing time under tension, provides more evidence that such a methodology is capable of producing exceptional muscle growth/strength.
-Tom Platz’s legs would have been working for 2-3x longer performing 23 reps, compared to the standard 6-10 bodybuilding rep range.
+His training philosophy of high volume and maximizing time under tension provides more evidence that such a methodology is capable of producing exceptional muscle growth and strength.
+Tom Platz’s legs would have been working for 2-3x longer, performing 23 reps, compared to the standard 6–10 bodybuilding rep range.

-With the last example, a gorilla’s arms look equally as big as their legs.
-Our theory as to why they have different proportions to humans in this regard, is because they use all four limbs to walk throughout the day – thus creating a similar amount of time under tension for their legs and arms.
+In the last example, a gorilla’s arms look equally as big as their legs.
+Our theory as to why they have different proportions to humans in this regard is because they use all four limbs to walk throughout the day, thus creating a similar amount of time under tension for their legs and arms.

-Such time under tension by walking on their arms (plus other physical exercise throughout the day), may be part of the reason why they have six times more power in their upper body compared to humans (5), and exceptional muscularity.
+Such time spent under tension by walking on their arms (plus other physical exercise throughout the day) may be part of the reason why they have six times more power in their upper body compared to humans (5), and exceptional muscularity.

 It IS Possible to Overtrain Your Central Nervous System